RDS

 Judges

 The judging panel of five members is made up of two nominees from the RDS (the Chair and Exhibition Curator), and one each from the National Gallery of Ireland, the Royal Hibernian Academy and the Irish Museum of Modern Art.
 The panel select artists for inclusion in the exhibition.
 They also award the cash prizes.
 The judges' decision is final, and no correspondence will be entered.
-Prize winners are announced at the launch of the exhibition in IMMA in December.
+Prize winners are announced at an Award Ceremony at the RDS in November, 2026.

 RDS Visual Art Awards Exhibition

-The work selected by the judging panel was exhibited in the RDS Visual Art Awards Exhibition in IMMA December 20230-March 2024.
+The work selected by the judging panel will be exhibited in the RDS Visual Art Awards Exhibition in the RDS from 5 November - 17 December 2026.
 As a condition of entry, all entrants commit to the availability of their work for the duration of the exhibition.
 Artists in the exhibition work with a professional curator to select the best work for and to assist with the installation of the show.
-Successful exhibitors must be available to attend a briefing meeting with the curator in the RDS in October.
+Successful exhibitors must be available to attend a briefing meeting with the curator in the RDS on 6 October.
 A programme of talks/tours will run alongside the exhibition.

 Artist Fee